Nilesh179/audioplayerultimate/README.md

-# audioplayerultimate
+# Audio-Player-Ultimate

-A audio player plugin aim to play audio even in background and from streams at any bitrates.
+Audio Player plugin aims to play audio even in the background and from the streams at any bitrates.

-on the go keeep watching ......
+For your on the go watching ......